What’s the issue?

 What needs to change?

-In an effort to comply with EU law and bring in regulation of water abstraction, in 2018, the Government drafted the Water Environment (Abstractions) Bill.
+In an effort to comply with EU law and bring in regulation of water abstraction, in 2022, the Government signed into law the Water Environment (Abstractions and Associated Impoundments) Act.
 Upon its publication, SWAN highlighted that the draft Bill fell far short of what was required to adhere to EU law and what was needed to protect the water environment.
-Key flaws of the Bill highlighted by SWAN include:
+Key flaws of the Act highlighted by SWAN include:

 Following scrutiny of the Bill (which included testimony from SWAN) the Oireachtas Committee on Housing, Local Government and Heritage published a unanimous report highlighting key flaws with the Bill and proposing clear recommendations to bring the proposed legislation in line with EU law.
-A revised bill is expected to be published in 2021.
-Read more about SWAN’s work on the Water Environment (Abstractions) Bill.
+Read more about SWAN’s work on the Water Environment (Abstractions and Associated Impoundments) Act.